CommunityOfCoders/Inheritance-2023/droidcrafters.md

 entries for students are not regularly audited.
 To overcome this problem, a Hostel Management System is to be developed that has the following major features:
-• Hostel registration form filling
+• Hostel registration form filling <br>
 • Room allotment Data
 • In-out data
 • Leave application data